What is Tank Blanketing?

-What is Tank Blanketing?
-Tank Blanketing, sometimes referred to as “padding”, is the process of filling the empty space of a liquid storage tank with an inert gas, most likely Nitrogen.
-Nitrogen is generally the blanketing gas of choice due to its inert properties, availability, and relatively low cost.
+Tank Blanketing, sometimes referred to as “tank padding” or “nitrogen blanketing”, is the process of filling the empty space of a liquid storage tank with an inert gas, most likely nitrogen, to reduce oxidation and product contamination.
+Nitrogen is often the tank blanketing gas of choice due to its inert properties, availability, and relatively low cost.

-How do Blanketing Regulators Work?
-Blanketing regulators, also referred to as padding or “make-up” regulators, are controlling the pressure inside the tank.
+Tank Blanketing regulators, also referred to as “Padding” or “Make-up” regulators, are controlling the pressure inside the tank.
 The blanketing valve is typically mounted on top of a storage tank.
-The piping from the blanketing gas supply is connected to the valve inlet and the valve outlet is piped to the tank.
-In most cases, a sensing line runs from the tank to the valve’s sensing port.
+The piping from the blanketing gas supply is connected to the regulator inlet and the regulator outlet is piped to the tank.
+In most cases, a pressure sensing line runs from the tank to the regulator sensing port.